 Women in Fisheries

-Aquaculture is increasingly recognized as a way to improve economic and food security in developing countries, including around Lake Victoria.
-Aquaculture has the potential to provide an avenue for women’s employment because it is more physically and culturally accessible for women than traditional fishing.
-Processing activities, such as drying and salting, are also commonly done by women and are a vital component of the fisheries value chain.
-Women dominate this sector, comprising 90% of the post-harvest work-force.
+In Lake Victoria, processing activities, such as drying and salting, are commonly done by women and are vital to the fisheries value chain.
+Globally, women dominate this sector, comprising 90% of the post-harvest work-force.
 However, this role is often overlooked, undermining women’s livelihoods and the fisheries sector.
 Through surveys of fishing communities and analysis of gender in shaping value chains, Secure Fisheries aims to understand the roles and perspectives of women in fisheries and ensure they benefit from all our projects.
+Secure Fisheries is exploring the role of women in aquaculture, to better understand its effects on women’s employment and gender equity.

 In Somalia, women are being trained more and more to participate in and benefit from fisheries through gear production and post-harvest processing.
 The UN Food and Agriculture Organization is teaching Somali women to build boats, sew life jackets, and safely dry and store fish post-harvest.
 As domestic markets for fish in the Somali region expand, women are positioned to take key leadership roles in its growth.
 Secure Fisheries is committed to equitable distribution of information about the state of fisheries in Somali waters while supporting the contributions of women to fisheries.